ruifig/nutcracker/README.md

 * Basic syntax colouring.
     * Current parser is actually a C parser, so not everything is perfect.

+# Building from source #

+You need Visual Studio 2013.
+Everything else you need should be included in the repository already.

+* Build wxWidgets (dependencies\wxWidgets\build\msw\wx_vc12.sln)
+    * Win32 (Debug and Release configurations)
+    * Alternatively you can use the "dependencies\PrepareEnvironment.bat" batch file to build wxWidgets.
+* Build Squirrel Shell (dependencies\squirrelsh\quirrelsh.sln)
+* Build Squirrel (dependencies\squirrel\squirrel.sln)
+* Build nutcracker (source\Nutcracker.sln)

 # Available shortcuts

 Keyboard shortcuts mostly emulate Visual Studio and/or Visual Assist where applicable